ORNL-QCI/exatn/README.md

 arbitrary tensor networks on homo- and heterogeneous HPC platforms of vastly different scale, from laptops to leadership HPC systems.
-The library can be leveraged in any computational domain that relies heavily on numerical tensor algebra: <br>
+The library can be leveraged in any computational domain that relies heavily on numerical tensor algebra:

  * Quantum many-body theory in condensed matter physics;
  * Quantum many-body theory in quantum chemistry;
  * Quantum computing simulations;